 Added on 12 May 2025 · Rolling Stone · Direct Risks

 Over the past few years, some people, through use of generative AI, ended up becoming convinced of novel spiritual beliefs, sacrificing their wellbeing.
+Archived.

 👋︎ An Autistic Teenager Fell Hard for a Chatbot